de4a-eu/toop-connector-ng/README.md

 # News and Noteworthy

 `2.1.0` - work in progress
+* Update the EDM to version 2.1

 `2.0.2` - work in progress
 * Bumped phase4 to 0.12.0
+* Added new configuration items `toop.mem.as4.to-party-id-type`, `phase4.send.fromparty.id.type` and `phase4.send.toparty.id.type`
+* phase4 properties should now reside in the file `phase4.properties`

 2020-09-18: release of `2.0.1`
 * Bumped phase4 to 0.11.1